 Statement of Problem (10 points).
 This section should demonstrate a clear understanding of the need and justification for the program.
-Community characteristics should be supported with local and county level data.
 At least two examples of the community's strengths and challenges should be provided, with each example tied to the problem.

 Project Description (8 points).
-Within this section, describe your entire organization, including each department or unit in your organization and all staff positions.
+Within this section, describe your entire organization, including each department or unit in your organization; including your staff.

 Agency Capacity and Experience (11 points).
 Application should provide a clear history of the applicant's victim service delivery, including quantitative and qualitative descriptions.
 This section should outline applicant's geographic and jurisdictional limitations and how clients outside of these limitations are supported.
-The lessons learned response should include at least one example and describe how this lesson informs the proposed program design.
-The applicant should describe fiscal capacity, including other legal assistance funding sources, and include both quantitative and qualitative descriptions of funding.
+Include a history of providing services for victims of crime.
+The applicant should describe fiscal capacity, including other legal assistance funding sources, and include both quantitative and qualitative description as it relates to funding.

-Proposed Program (Direct Services) (29 points).
-The proposed program should be clearly described with specific services to be provided and program rationale.
-If the applicant does not have experience in a selected service type, the response should provide and explanation of how capacity will be built including at least one specific example.
-This example should demonstrate a strong understanding of the selected services.
+Proposed Program (29 points).
+The proposed program should be clearly described, with specific services to be provided and program rationale.
 The response should clearly describe the applicant's understanding of the needs of each victim population the program intends to serve and include an explanation of how the program's design meets these needs.
-If necessary, the response should explain how the applicant will build capacity to serve previously unserved victim type(s).
-This explanation should include at least one example of capacity building.

 The response should describe service promotion activities including method, language(s), venue(s), and past experience.
 The response should state and justify the number of clients to be served, referral mechanisms, intake questions, and criteria for acceptance.
-All program requirements must be adequately addressed.
+All Program Requirements must be adequately addressed.

-The response should include a description of how the agency will address known barriers including, at minimum, intake hours, transportation, translation/interpretation, and childcare barriers.
-The response must state that services are provided free of charge.
-The response should state the program will not force the client to seek protective orders or other legal action with which they disagree.
+The response should include a description of how the agency will address known barriers including, at minimum, transportation, translation/interpretation, and childcare barriers.
 The response should clearly identify additional challenges clients may encounter, including life events prior to and during program participation, and clearly explain how the program will address those challenges.
-The response should include at least one example from each challenge area: individual, family, and community; and how the program will address these challenges.